 Charter: Similar to a constitution; written and adopted by the citizens.
 It defines the city's boundaries, form of government and powers.

-Citizen: A resident of a city, state or nation; a consumer of public services.
+Citizen: A member of a city, state or nation.

 City: See municipality.
-Although many people think a city is a large town, in Florida there is no legal difference between towns, villages and cities.
+In Florida, there is no legal difference between a city, town or village.

 City attorney: Represents city in legal matters and gives legal advice concerning city affairs.